WebDevLuke/My-Articles/2017-naming-conventions-for-sizes-in-scalable-css/copy.md

 }
 ```

-The problem here is that the medium baseline class `.o-media--medium` is now no longer a baseline and suddenly more than 50% of classes are tagged as large.
-Technically it’s ok as it’s still working, but in my opinion is a bit messy.
+The problem here is that the medium class `.o-media--spacing-medium` is now no longer techically medium as suddenly most of the modifiers are larger than it.
+It’s still ok in that it’s working, but in my opinion, is a bit messy.

-Another issue arises if something in the design changes which means for example a `25px` variant is now required.
+Another issue arises if something in the design changes which means, for example, a `25px` modifier is now required.
 To preserve the structure of the modifiers, this needs to sit in between `.o-media--spacing-medium` and `.o-media--spacing-large`.
-Previously new variants have been added using an ‘extra’ suffix, however in this case ‘extra-medium’ doesn’t make any sense at all:
+Previously new modifiers have been added using an ‘extra’ prefix, however in this case ‘extra-medium’ doesn’t make any sense at all:-

 ```css
 .o-media--spacing-medium > .o-media__image {